-Planning a trip to Cuba and can’t decide where to stay?
-While Cuba is home to some of the most amazing beach resorts in the Caribbean, you may want to explore a different and more authentic side to the island by getting off the beaten path and booking a room at one of the best casas particulares in Cuba.
+While Cuba is home to some of the most amazing beach resorts in the Caribbean, you may want to explore a more authentic side to the island by staying at a casa particular.

-From the colourful streets of Havana to the lush green Cuban countryside, here are some of the best casas particulares in Cuba.
+From the colourful streets of Havana to the lush green Caribbean countryside, here are some of the best casas particulares in Cuba (recommended by travel bloggers).

 Casas Particulares in Havana